paulleerentveld/personal-trainer-frontend/README.md

 ## Personal Trainer App - Frontend React
 This is my phase 5 project App.
 The app allows a Personal Trainer to setup their clients, create exercises and upload photos/videos, generate workout templates and schedule workouts and link to clients and workout templates.

-## Limitations
-- Add clients and exercises you cannot upload images/vidoes at new record creation.
-There needs to be a record to attach to.
-This needs more work to allow file upload on form submission.

 ## Dependancies
-Main libraries I used are Devextreme for the Grids, menus and other components.
+I used Devextreme components for navbars and the scheduler and React Bootstrap for most other components.
 These should load on install bundle.
 Auth0 is used for the authentication.
-There is no register option.
+There is no register option and only the trainer can login at this stage.

 ## Install Steps
 - Download and run npm install
 - Populate .ENV file with Auth0 domain and client id.
+(See example below)
 - Make local server run on port 3000.
 - Make sure backed is running on port 3001 or change in .ENV file on react to point to your server.
 - npm start